swiftlang/swift-evolution/proposals/0362-piecemeal-future-features.md

 #endif
 ```

-There is in issue with the above, because `hasFeature` *itself* is not understood by tools that predate this proposal, so the code above will fail to compile on with any Swift compiler that predates the introduction of `hasFeature`.
-It is possible to avoid this problem by nested the `hasFeature` check like this (assuming that Swift 5.7 introduced `hasFeature`):
+There is an issue with the above, because `hasFeature` *itself* is not understood by tools that predate this proposal, so the code above will fail to compile with any Swift compiler that predates the introduction of `hasFeature`.
+It is possible to avoid this problem by nesting the `hasFeature` check like this (assuming that Swift 5.7 introduced `hasFeature`):

 ```swift
 #if compiler(>=5.7)